belasouza/Shopify-Inventory-Reports-Django-App/README.md

 Inventory Reports Django App
 ==========================

-This project makes it easy to export Excel files from Shopify inventory.
+This project makes it easy to check inventory and _export_ inventory levels as an Excel file from a Shopify shop.

 This project has the following structure:
 - `home` (main app)